The Rundown

 CONS

 Maltese dogs are known for their luxurious flowing hair, and they need a bit of looking after to make sure their hair stays sleek, shiny, and healthy.
-The Stella & Chewy’s Skin & Coat Boost Raw Kibble Topper is the top of the pops if you’re looking for something that’s going to nourish your small breed pup’s coat and keep their skin hydrated and allergy-free.
+The Stella & Chewy’s Raw Kibble Topper is an excellent option if you’re looking for something that’s going to nourish your small breed pup’s coat and keep their skin hydrated and allergy-free.

-It’s raw nutrition, but it’s packed with supremely healthy nutrients, vitamins and minerals and we can guarantee you’ll see a difference if you start feeding it to your adult Maltese.
+It’s a raw diet and it’s packed with supremely healthy nutrients, vitamins and minerals that will benefit your Maltese.

 click to see more

-6. American Journey Salmon & Sweet Potato Recipe Dry Dog Food
+6. American Journey Grain Free Dry Dog Food

 PROS